|Package | PIN:||PN | 80|

 |Temp:||I (-40 to 85)|

-- Independent Transmitter and Receiver Operation With Separate Clock, Enable, Power Down Pins
+- Independent Transmitter and Receiver Operation with Separate Clock, Enable, and Power Down Pins

 - Line and Local Loopback Modes